 “When Apple’s policy goes into effect, we will no longer use information such as IDFA that falls under ATT for the handful of our iOS apps that we currently use for advertising purposes.
 As such we will not use the ATT promo on these Apps, in line with Apple’s guidance.”

 – Group Product Manager, Google App Ad Solutions

-At Silverback, our retail partners have found a high level of reliability in Google’s Store visits measurement solution, an anonymized tracking methodology that is also based on the principle of statistical extrapolation.
-However, this is not to say that Google will be unharmed by ATT.
-The same Webinar referenced above explains that advertisers will need to consolidate their campaigns to keep conversion insights, and in some cases, opt-out of ROI based bidding entirely.
-For advertisers, the impact of such campaign consolidation & the accuracy of simulated conversions remains to be seen.
+At Silverback, our retail partners found a high level of reliability in Google’s Store visits measurement solution, an anonymized tracking methodology also based on the principle of statistical extrapolation.
+However, this is not to say Google will be unharmed by ATT.
+The same webinar referenced above explains advertisers will need to consolidate their campaigns to keep conversion insights, and in some cases, opt-out of ROI-based bidding entirely.
+For advertisers, the impact of such campaign consolidation and the accuracy of simulated conversions remains to be seen.

 Facebook’s uphill battle

-At first, the narrative seemed targeted at small-to-medium size companies (also known as SMBs), a business segment that accounts for 75% of Facebook’s ad revenue.
-Most of these businesses rely almost exclusively on Facebook’s cookie based tracking pixel for ad campaign measurement.
+At first, the narrative seemed targeted at small-to-medium size companies (also known as SMBs), a business segment accounting for 75% of Facebook’s ad revenue.
+Most of these businesses rely almost exclusively on Facebook’s cookie-based tracking pixel for ad campaign measurement.
 But then Mark Zuckerberg himself sent out this most virulent critique:

 “Apple has every incentive to use their dominant platform position to interfere with how our apps and other apps work, which they regularly do to preference their own.”

 Some speculate Facebook is more vulnerable to this change because it does not benefit from a trove of user intent data sourced from its own properties like Google does (consider Gmail, Maps, Android).
 Instead the company relies heavily on its tracking pixel to model audiences for targeting, a process threatened by Apple’s ATT opt-in model.